oconnorian3/simpsons-quiz/README.md

 ```

 * JS
   * All JS was run through https://jshint.com/ with no errors detected.
-One warning was referenced in realtion to a decimal point been used on line 19 but I could not ffind a woraround.
+One warning was referenced in realtion to a decimal point been used on line 19 but I could not find a workaround.
   * No JS errors reported when running my quiz with dev tools opened.

 * Accessibility
-   * The colours and fonts are easy to read by passing it through the lighthouse in dev tools.
+   * The colours and fonts are easy to read and the site scored well in lighthouse dev tools.

    ![](/assets/images/lighthouseresults.png)
 ```